1981 Pacific typhoon season: Tropical Storm Nina (Ibiang)

 The eastern portion of the large convective mass from Maury led to Nina's formation.
 It was first noted late on July 20 to the east of Taiwan.
 As it moved northwest around northern Taiwan late on the morning of July 22.
 By late afternoon a surface low formed with enough convective activity to be designated a tropical depression.
 Moving northwest at 12 kn, the cyclone briefly became a tropical storm before nearly land and weakening back into a tropical depression.
 Early on the morning of July 23, its center made landfall northwest of Hsia-p'u, China before quickly dissipating in mountainous terrain inland.

 Severe Tropical Storm Ogden

 An area of convection active for the previous 48 hours led to the formation of a low level circulation near 23°N 151°E early on July 27.
 Gradual intensification ensued, and the system developed into a tropical depression that evening, a tropical storm on July 28, and a typhoon by July 31 as it moved west-northwest.
 The cyclone struck southern Kyūshū, in Japan, early on July 31 which weakened the cyclone.
 The tropical storm then moved into the East China Sea which continuing to spin down.
 Upper-level wind shear took its toll, leading to its weakening into a tropical depression and its ultimate dissipation in the Yellow Sea along the west coast of Korea.
+Economic losses totaled to ¥12 billion (US$54.4 million).